 The Art of Sculpting With Stone by Donald Boothby August 17, 2008

 It is a very simple thing.
 Pick a stone and place it atop another stone.
 Keep doing this until you are finished.
 This is the entire basis for this living landscape sculpture art.
 Stones may be obtained anywhere, but I have found the best sources to be along the rivers, streams and ocean shores in my travels.
 Each stone, though, has meaning.
 It has its own sense of being, its own purpose.
 In sculpting with stones, I try to achieve a natural balance that can only be found, not forced.
 Force always causes collapse, whereas a well balanced sculpture can often withstand gale force winds.
-Included in this package is a starter kit for your garden.
-In it, you will find the following:

 A base stone.
 This stone is actually a tile, found on the beach in the Golfo de Taranto on the Italian coast.